Physics

 In this picture above, we are now placing our rolled cardboard in between the legs of the chair.
 This is to help the legs stay sturdy to be able to hold you up.

 In the picture above, we are all cutting slits into the legs of our chair so that we can place rows of cardboard in between them for support.
+To the right, we are placing the seat, where your bottom will go, above the rows of cardboard slits we put into the legs.

 This is also a picture of us placing cardboard into our slits above.